orbcode/orbuculum/README.md

  `-m`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

+  `-o [filename]`: Record trace data locally.
+This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.

   `-p [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.

   `-s [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).